-“The main purpose of snacks is to tide you over,” Agnani says.
-“If you go more than four hours without food, your blood sugar is dropping, and it’s going to create a problem.”
+“The main purpose of snacks is to tie you over between meals,” Agnani says.
+“Going more than four hours without food can sometimes create a drop in your blood sugar, which can make you feel tired and irritable.”

 Healthy snacking keeps your blood sugar more stable and helps give your body enough fuel for the day, Agnani says.
-“When you’re starving, you’re going to make poor food choices.”
+“When you’re starving, you’re more likely to make poor food choices.”

 To develop healthier habits, make over your snack drawer or shelf by ditching processed foods packed with salt, sugar and fat.
 Your new plan should be centered around snacks made with whole foods that haven’t been refined or processed with additives.